 Gray paint on the walls and ceilings and the clay-look fireplace play well off of the beautiful landscape outside the picture window.

-Gray Can Combine Industrial With Natural
+Combine With Natural Wood

 The gorgeous gray walls in this living room mimic concrete and give a balance of industrial and natural elements when mixed with the wood-paneled ceiling.